-Seacoast Eat Local accomplishes its mission of supporting farmers and increasing access to local foods for all through three core program areas.
+Seacoast Eat Local accomplishes its mission of supporting farmers and increasing access to local foods for all through four core program areas.

 In our hallmark annual publication, Seacoast Harvest, our mission is to provide the information and resources necessary for consumers to access sources of local foods all year long in a variety of ways.
 Readers of this publication can find a listing of CSA programs, farm stands, farmers market programs and food businesses that source locally produced food items.